chang100/chang100.github.io/Machine Learning.md

 ### Cross-Validation

 Dividing the dataset up into a training and testing set is problematic if the dataset is too small because an overly small test set results in statistical uncertainty.
 This is where the **k-fold cross-validation** procedure comes into play.
 The dataset is split into $k$ different subsets.
 We perform $k$ trials, each time selecting a different one of the $k$ different subsets as the test set and the rest of the data as training set.
 The test error is then estimated by the average test error across the $k$ trials.

+## Bias and Variance

+The **bias** of a model refers to erroneous assumptions in the learning algorithm.
+High bias can cause the algorithm to miss relevant patterns/features.

+The **variance** of a model refers to sensitivity to small fluctuations in the training set.
+High variance can cause the algorithm to model the noise in the training data.

+Often times, there is a **bias-variance tradeoff**.
+If our model was extremely simple, then it may have large bias (but small variance).
+If our model increases in complexity, it may have small bias (but large variance).

+## Supervised Learning Algorithms

+## Probabilistic Supervised Learning